-UK’s Johnson defiant even as opponents tell him time is up
+UK media: Prime Minister Boris Johnson agrees to step down

 Education Secretary Michelle Donelan, who was also appointed on Tuesday following the resignation of her predecessor, announced her resignation Thursday morning.

-More than 40 ministers have quit since but Johnson is refusing to go.

-LONDON (AP) — British Prime Minister Boris Johnson has rejected clamors for his resignation from his Cabinet and across the Conservative Party, digging in his heels Thursday even as dozens of officials quit and previously loyal allies urged him to go after yet another scandal engulfed his leadership.
+Johnson has rejected clamors for his resignation, digging in his heels even as dozens of officials quit and previously loyal allies urge him to go after yet another scandal engulfed his leadership.

 A group of Johnson’s most trusted Cabinet ministers visited him at his office in Downing Street Wednesday, telling him to stand down after losing the trust of his party.
 But Johnson instead opted to fight for his political career and fired one of the Cabinet officials, Michael Gove, British media reported.